Role of the judge

 Judges in Ireland are appointed by the President acting on the advice of the Government.

-At present, the Government, in most cases, decides who to appoint as a judge after it has been advised by the Judicial Appointments Advisory Board.
-This Board identifies and informs the Government about suitable barristers and solicitors who have applied for the job.
+Until 2025, the Government, in most cases, decided who to appoint as a judge after it had been advised by the Judicial Appointments Advisory Board.
+This Board identified and informed the Government about suitable barristers and solicitors who have applied for the job.
+The Government was not bound by the advice and recommendations of the Judicial Appointments Advisory Board.

-Membership of the Judicial Appointments Board consists of:
+Membership of the Judicial Appointments Commission consists of:

 • The Chief Justice